Pushpit07/Solidity-Smart-Contract/README.md

 # Solidity Smart Contracts

-These contracts were written using the Remix - Ethereum IDE
+These contracts are based on the Blockchain technology and were written using the Remix - Ethereum IDE

 https://remix.ethereum.org/